-- Transfer to a tax-efficient vehicle such as an ISA or pension fund;
+- Transfer to a tax-efficient vehicle such as an ISA or pension scheme;

 - Transferring shares to a spouse (again for tax efficiency);

-- Transfer of shares to the member’s children, which may form part of a tax strategy or part of handing over the reins of the business to a new generation;
+- Transfer of shares to children, which may form part of a tax strategy or part of handing over the reins of the business to a new generation;

 - An agreement to transfer between business partners;